nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: 'Propose a new feature or improvement 💡'
-about: Suggest an idea for the service manual
+about: If you have an idea for the service manual
 title: ''
 labels: 'type: enhancement 💡'
 assignees: ''